 Our own recent survey showed that 93% of NHS trust leaders are concerned about staff wellbeing, stress and burnout following the pandemic.
 Trusts are doing all they can to support staff, including setting up a range of services such as relaxation and wellbeing hubs, and safe spaces.

-"Our own recent survey showed that 93% of NHS trust leaders are concerned about staff wellbeing, stress and burnout following the pandemic."Policy Advisor
+"Our own recent survey showed that 93% of NHS trust leaders are concerned about staff wellbeing, stress and burnout following the pandemic."Head of Funded Programmes

 Looking after staff safety means paying attention to the physical, emotional and psychological wellbeing of the health workforce, from frontline to board.
 Given that the term 'wellbeing' means different things to different people, in this blog we explore the importance of psychological safety, its role as a foundation for wellbeing and patient safety, and why it matters now and into the future.